brendenk1/BluetoothStack/README.md

 2. Monitor `systemStatusPublisher` for the system status
 3. Perform `startScanning(for: onError:)` to scan for peripherals advertising nearby.
 4. Monitor `systemScanningPublisher` for the scan status
+5. Perform `stopScanning(onError:)` to stop scanning for peripherals.
+6. Monitor `availablePeripheralPublisher` for the available peripherals discovered while scanning.

 ```
 Initialize Stack ---------> Application UI